lizkaufman/my_codewars_solutions/README.md

 I know that the Codewars site saves my solutions, but I want to also use this repo as a place to collect my solutions to katas so that I can more easily track my progress.

-Note: I've now added a [folder](TS/Exercism/) for my TypeScript Exercism solutions (medium difficulty and above) as well.
+Note: I'm now using this repo as a place to store other coding challenges, not just Codewars.
+They'll be organised within the language directories and then named directories for which sites/platforms they're on.
+For example, I have a [TS/Exercism](TS/Exercism/) folder for my TypeScript Exercism solutions (medium difficulty and above).

 ## Wins